COST03-BP05 Configure billing and cost management tools - Cost Optimization Pillar

 Implementation guidance

-To establish strong accountability, your account strategy should be considered first as part of your cost allocation strategy.
+To establish strong accountability, consider your account strategy first as part of your cost allocation strategy.
 Get this right, and you may not need to go any further.
 Otherwise, there can be unawareness and further pain points.

-To encourage accountability of cloud spend, users should have access to tools that provide visibility into their costs and usage.
-It is recommended that all workloads and teams have tools configured for the following details and purposes:
+To encourage accountability of cloud spend, grant users access to tools that provide visibility into their costs and usage.
+AWS recommends that you configure all workloads and teams for the following purposes:

 • Organize: Establish your cost allocation and governance baseline with your own tagging strategy and taxonomy.
-Tag supported AWS resources and categorize them meaningfully based on your organization structure (business units, departments, or projects).
-Tag account names for specific cost centers and map them with AWS Cost Categories to group accounts for particular business units to their cost centers so that business unit owner can see multiple accounts’ consumption in one place.
+Create multiple AWS Accounts with tools such as AWS Control Tower or AWS Organization.
+Tag the supported AWS resources and categorize them meaningfully based on your organization structure (business units, departments, or projects).
+Tag account names for specific cost centers and map them with AWS Cost Categories to group accounts for business units to their cost centers so that business unit owner can see multiple accounts' consumption in one place.

-• Access: Track organization-wide billing information in consolidated billing and verify the right stakeholders and business owners have access.
+• Access: Track organization-wide billing information in consolidated billing.
+Verify the right stakeholders and business owners have access.

-• Control: Build effective governance mechanisms with the right guardrails to prevent unexpected scenarios when using Service Control Policies (SCP), tag policies, and budget alerts.
-For example, you can allow teams to create resources in preferred Regions only by using effective control mechanisms.
+• Control: Build effective governance mechanisms with the right guardrails to prevent unexpected scenarios when using Service Control Policies (SCP), tag policies, IAM policies and budget alerts.
+For example, you can allow teams to create specific resources in preferred regions only by using effective control mechanisms and prevent resource creations without specific tag (such as cost-center).

-• Current State: Configure a dashboard showing current levels of cost and usage.
-The dashboard should be available in a highly visible place within the work environment similar to an operations dashboard.
-You can use Cloud Intelligence Dashboard (CID) or any other supported products to create this visibility.
+• Current state: Configure a dashboard that shows current levels of cost and usage.
+The dashboard should be available in a highly visible place within the work environment like an operations dashboard.
+You can export data and use the Cost and Usage Dashboard from the AWS Cost Optimization Hub or any supported product to create this visibility.
+You may need to create different dashboards for different personas.
+For example, manager dashboard may differ from an engineering dashboard.

-• Notifications: Provide notifications when cost or usage is outside of defined limits and when anomalies occur with AWS Budgets or AWS Cost Anomaly Detection.
+• Notifications: Provide notifications when cost or usage exceeds defined limits and anomalies occur with AWS Budgets or AWS Cost Anomaly Detection.

-• Reports: Summarize all cost and usage information and raise awareness and accountability of your cloud spend with detailed, attributable cost data.
-Reports should be relevant to the team consuming them and ideally should contain recommendations.
+• Reports: Summarize all cost and usage information.
+Raise awareness and accountability of your cloud spend with detailed, attributable cost data.
+Create reports that are relevant to the team consuming them and contain recommendations.

 • Tracking: Show the current cost and usage against configured goals or targets.

-• Analysis: Allow team members to perform custom and deep analysis down to the hourly granularity, with all possible dimensions.
+• Analysis: Allow team members to perform custom and deep analysis down to the hourly, daily or monthly granularity with different filters (resource, account, tag, etc.).

 • Inspect: Stay up to date with your resource deployment and cost optimization opportunities.
-Get notifications (using Amazon CloudWatch, Amazon SNS, or Amazon SES) for resource deployments at the organization level and review cost optimization recommendations (for example, AWS Compute Optimizer or AWS Trusted Advisor).
+Get notifications using Amazon CloudWatch, Amazon SNS, or Amazon SES for resource deployments at the organization level.
+Review cost optimization recommendations with AWS Trusted Advisor or AWS Compute Optimizer.

-• Trending: Display the variability in cost and usage over the required period of time, with the required granularity.
+• Trend reports: Display the variability in cost and usage over the required period with the required granularity.

 Implementation steps